-Mick Doellinger has been focused on sculpting animals for thirty-five years, but his fascination with wildlife, nature, and art spans back to his earliest memories.
-From his first terracotta sculpture of an Aboriginal (at the age of eleven), to a bronze European red stag, a North American moose, and an African black rhino, his subjects scan the globe and show his varied interests.
+Doellinger has been focused on sculpting animals for 35 years, but his fascination with wildlife, nature, and art spans back to his earliest memories.
+From his first terracotta sculpture of an Aboriginal (at the age of 11), to bronzes of Longhorn steer, a European red stag, an Alaskan moose, and an African black rhino, his subjects span the globe and show his varied interests.

 Doellinger has spent his entire life working with and around animals in some capacity, and this lifelong accumulation of hands-on knowledge has given him unique insights into the anatomy, movements, and behavior of his subjects.
-His move from Australia to the U.S. in 2003 gave him the ability to transition from part-time artist to full-time sculptor; he now calls Fort Worth, Texas, home.
+He believes his time in the field, studying the subjects and the environments they occupy, is critical to his creative process.

 An Elected Member of the National Sculpture Society and the Society of Animal Artists, Doellinger’s sculptures are exhibited in galleries, museums, and private collections around the world.
 In 2019 he won the Artists’ Choice Award at the Briscoe Museum’s Night of the Artists and an Award of Excellence at Society of Animal Artists’ 59th Annual Exhibition.
 His work has appeared in Art of the West, Cowboys & Indians, Southwest Art, Sporting Classics, Western Art & Architecture, and Western Art Collector.

-Mick Doellinger is represented by Collectors Covey, Dallas, Texas; Fama Fine Art, Houston, Texas; Mockingbird Gallery, Bend, Oregon; Paderewski Fine Art, Beaver Creek, Colorado; Settlers West Galleries Inc., Tucson, Arizona; the Sportsman’s Gallery, Charleston, South Carolina; Trailside Galleries, Jackson, Wyoming, and Santa Fe, New Mexico; and the Wykeham Gallery, Stockbridge, Hampshire, England.
+Mick Doellinger is represented by Fama Fine Art, Houston, Texas; Mockingbird Gallery, Bend, Oregon; Paderewski Fine Art, Beaver Creek, Colorado; Settlers West Galleries Inc., Tucson, Arizona; the Sportsman’s Gallery, Charleston, South Carolina; Trailside Galleries, Jackson, Wyoming, and Santa Fe, New Mexico; and the Wykeham Gallery, Stockbridge, Hampshire, England.

 Back to Artists and Artwork